MCACASETOOLSLAB/grp18-04-51-88/README.md

  in which shared data values of database will be changed which is a textbox.There is a lock which is used to check the conditions whether the readers or writer can  be enter in the critical section.There are arrows which shows the direction of the reader/writer.

+ To run this software download the zip file by clicking right side button on the github and extract all the files in your system and run the finalview.html file.Select any one option from the bottom navigation bar and keep learning.

+                                             HAPPY LEARNING,E-LEARNING!!!!!!